dbnetsoft/IDCamProDocumentation/docs/index.md

 ## What is IDCamPro

-IDCamPro is a software for recording finish-line images as a backup.
+IDCamPro is a software for recording finish-line images as a backup - not only when a transponder tag is not read properly but also on regular finishes.
 Whenever a lightbeam or a transponder occurs on the finish-line a recording is triggered.
 These recorded images are augmented with time of day information as well as bib number.

 ## Feature Overview